-- If the infrastructure employer use its own equipment that produces exhaust fumes on site, the exhausts of this equipment must be pointed upwards. - Before employees are allowed to carry out roadworks, they must have completed a safe working course. - The following rules apply to road works conducted in the evening and at night. - The applicable safety regulations are provided to the employee before the start of work and explained verbally. - The employee may not perform work when not wearing a safety vest. - During roadworks performed while traffic can continue, only road demarcation systems that cordon off the section of road to be worked on as a whole may be used. - No work is carried out during night frost; an exception applies to emergency work, though the safety regulations and the health of the employees must be safeguarded.
+- If the infrastructure employer use its own equipment that produces exhaust fumes on site, If the infrastructure employer use its own equipment that produces exhaust fumes on site, - Before employees are allowed to carry out roadworks, they must have completed a safe working course. - The following rules apply to road works conducted in the evening and at night. - The applicable safety regulations are provided to the employee before the start of work and explained verbally. - The employee may not perform work when not wearing a safety vest. - During roadworks performed while traffic can continue, only road demarcation systems that cordon off the section of road to be worked on as a whole may be used. - No work is carried out during night frost; an exception applies to emergency work, though the safety regulations and the health of the employees must be safeguarded.